 FSD is the agency that initially handles all the cases.
 If they can adequately resolve the matter the case remains with that agency.
 If they cannot adequately resolve the issue they refer the case to the appropriate Prosecuting Attorney’s Office.
 To open a child support case, contact FSD at 855-373-4636.

-IMPORTANT: A frequent issue that arises is does child support continue if the child goes to college.
-We have included a link to a statute which concerns child support, its continuation and/or termination.
+IMPORTANT: A frequent issue that arises is that child support continues if the child goes to college.
+We have included a link to a statute that concerns child support, its continuation, and/or termination.
 The link is www.moga.mo.gov/statutes/C400-499/4520000340.HTM .
 Please talk with your attorney regarding how you can comply with the relevant statutes.
 If you do not conform to the law, you may not qualify for child support from the other party.
-We have also included two other links that may be useful for your review and they are www.moga.mo.gov/statutes/c452.htm and www.dor.mo.gov/links.htm .
+We have also included two other links that may be useful for your review; they are www.moga.mo.gov/statutes/c452.htm and www.dor.mo.gov/links.htm .

 PLEASE BE AWARE THAT WE REPRESENT THE STATE OF MISSOURI AND ARE NOT YOUR ATTORNEY.
 WE WILL PURSUE YOUR CASE BUT OUR CLIENT IS THE STATE OF MISSOURI WHOSE INTERESTS MAY NOT ALWAYS COINCIDE WITH YOUR DESIRES.
 THAT IS NOT OUR DECISION BUT IS A STATUTORY REQUIREMENT GIVEN TO US BY THE STATE OF MISSOURI.